SystemsApproach/tcpcc/tcp_ip.rst

 TCP’s variant of the sliding window algorithm serves two main
 purposes: (1) it guarantees the reliable, in-order delivery of data, and (2) it enforces flow control between the sender and the receiver.
+To implement flow control,
-On latter point, rather than having a fixed-size sliding window, the receiver *advertises* a window size to the sender.
-This is done using the ``AdvertisedWindow`` field in the TCP header.
+the receiver chooses a sliding window size and *advertises* it to the sender using the ``AdvertisedWindow`` field in the TCP header.
 The sender is then limited to having no more than a value of ``AdvertisedWindow`` bytes of unacknowledged data at any given time.
 The receiver selects a